NetsBlox/user-manual/examples.md

 ![Block to show how many ships a player has left](screenshots/length.PNG)

 The key to any project is identifying what each custom RPC block can do.
-Realizing that each person receives a "your turn" message after the enemy has fired, you can combine the two to signify the player's loss as shown ibelow.
+Realizing that each person receives a `your turn` message after the enemy has fired, you can combine the two to signify the player's loss as shown ibelow.

 ![Example receiving of "your turn" message](screenshots/lost.PNG)